SWAPNILSHAW/ONLINE_COURSE_UI_FLUTTER/README.md

 ## Contact
 For any inquiries, please contact Swapnil Shaw: [Your Email Address]
 ```

-You can copy and paste this into your `README.md` file.
-If you need any modifications, let me know!
+You can replace the existing README.md content with this revised version.
+If you need further modifications, let me know!